Why you should do an end-of-year process audit

 What is a process audit?

-A process audit evaluates whether a process and its resources are being managed effectively.
-It also helps determine if specific business objectives are being achieved.
+A process audit evaluates whether a process and its resources are being managed effectively and achieving its desired results.
 A process audit is collaborative and focuses on facilitating agile workflows.
-Components include:
+Auditing processes includes:

 • Identifying objectives: Process audits identify the business objectives you want to achieve, including factors impacting success, and help establish the process for achieving these objectives.

-• Defining competencies and capabilities: A process audit defines what competencies and capabilities are needed to deliver process outputs and ensures they are effectively evaluated.
+• Defining competencies and capabilities: A process audit defines what competencies and capabilities your business needs to deliver the desired results and ensures those competencies are effectively evaluated.

-• Delivering results: The primary outcome of any process audit is that it enables you to establish the results being achieved by your processes, how to measure these results, and how to verify the integrity of the results.
+• Examining results: The primary outcome of any process audit is that it enables you to clarify the results being achieved by your processes, and determine how to measure and verify the integrity of those results.

 Ultimately, what you take away from a process audit is thorough documentation, a review of the processes that are essential to your business, and a plan to pursue process improvement, if needed.